z4f1r0v/zafirov.me/content/posts/scala.md

 ---
 title: "Scala"
 date: 2021-04-11
-description: "A language about self-discipline"
+description: "A language of self-discipline"
 tags: ["scala"]
 draft: true
 ---
 Ever since its public release in 2004, Scala has been challenging the traditional development strategies.
 Due to its mix of object-oriented (OO) and functional programming (FP), the language has received a fair amount of criticism regarding being complex, unopinionated and slow to develop.
-I recently stumbled upon [this](https://mungingdata.com/scala/maintenance-nightmare-upgrade/) post.
+Fast-forward to more recent times, I stumbled upon [this](https://mungingdata.com/scala/maintenance-nightmare-upgrade/) post.
 In it the author mentions many valid criticisms towards Scala as an overall experience.
 Furthermore, he gives recommendations as to where Scala's strength resides.
 I was previously acquainted with the [author](https://github.com/MrPowers) and his website.